aziz0x00/aziz0x00.github.io/content/posts/first-post/index.md

 -   Don't claim yourselves to be pure (53:32)
 -   Speak nicely, even to the ignorant (25:63)
 -   Don't ask for repayment for favours (76:9)
--   If enemy wants peace, ther accept it (8:61)
+-   If enemy wants peace, then accept it (8:61)
 -   Return a greeting in a better manner (4:86)
 -   Don't remind others of your favours (2:264)
 -   Make peace between fighting groups (49:9)